anay-208/next-copilot/README.md

 - As soon as you send a message, it'll pass a message to a different instance of Copilot LLM, passing the messages to determine which docs are relevant to the problem i.e. that can solve the problem (Done in [messages.ts](./api/messages.ts)).
 - Once done, it passes all those docs to the chat instance, using the same Copilot LLM, but with Gpt-4o model.
 The main part about this is sending messages, guiding Copilot LLM how to reply & help the user.
 - The response is streamed to the user

+# Why this extension

+I primarily built this extension so that one can:
+- Get Next.js Docs Directly from their Code editor
+- Get Direct Code examples from copilot